robleto/ShakesFind/README.md

 - Reselling the raw dataset or bulk exports as a standalone product
 - Open‑sourcing the private full dataset

 Need broader rights (OEM / white‑label)?
-Email sales@gameawardsapi.com.
+Email sales@shakesfind.com.

 ### Managing the Private Dataset

-Current search layer reads from `lib/awards-data.js`, which attempts to load a private full dataset at `internal/enhanced-honors-complete.json` (gitignored).
-The repo includes a minimal `data/sample-awards.json` for development & demonstrations.

-To use a full dataset privately:
-1. Place the JSON file at `internal/enhanced-honors-complete.json`
-2. Restart local dev (`npm run dev` or `netlify dev`)
-3. The loader will detect and use it automatically (log line: "Loaded full private dataset").

-Do NOT redistribute proprietary or third‑party dataset dumps.
-Keep the full dataset private under `internal/`.
+Award dataset loader (`lib/awards-data.js`) is retained only for historical reference and may be removed in a future cleanup.
+Do NOT add proprietary award dumps.

 ## 📝 License